A defibrillator is a device that gives a high energy electric shock to the heart through the chest wall to someone who

 There are many defibrillators available in public places such as train stations, shopping centres, airport and leisure centres.
 These defibrillators are often known as public access defibrillators (PAD) as anyone can use them in an emergency.
 You shouldn’t be afraid of using a defibrillator if someone has had a cardiac arrest.

 If you’re thinking about getting a defibrillator you should always talk to your local NHS ambulance service first.
-It’s really important that the ambulance service knows about it, that way, 999 operators can quickly identify a nearby device in future emergencies.
+It’s really important that the ambulance service knows about it so 999 operators can quickly identify a nearby device in future emergencies.
 They might also be able to provide advice about where exactly to place the defibrillator and which kind to buy.

 There’s lots more information about obtaining and using defibrillators in the Guide to Defibrillators we produced in conjunction with the Resuscitation Council UK.

 Learn CPR with our Heartstart courses

-Heartstart courses teach you CPR and other emergency lifesaving skills and they are free to attend.
+Heartstart courses teach you CPR and other emergency life saving skills.
+They are free to attend.